WKPhang/Spatio-Temporal-Point-Counting/README.md

 }
 ```

-## Points counting at various radius from the origin sites
+## Points counting at different radius from the origin sites
 ```
 # Define the Euclidean distance threshold (1 km to 20 km)
 # Please change accordingly if other than Cartesian CRS is used